Skip to main content

 Deployment

-See DEPLOYMENT.md for deployment instructions.
+See docs/DEPLOYMENT.md in the repo for deployment instructions.

 Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+Please read docs/CONTRIBUTING.md in the repo for details on our code of conduct and the process for submitting pull requests.

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file in the repo for details.

 Acknowledgments